Brettell Lane railway station: The site today

 Only freight trains pass through the former site of the station, for access to the now declining Moor Lane Goods Yard a few hundred yards away on its own spur line.

 The station has been largely built over, with a factory and several warehouses on one side and fenced off on the other.

 Kingswinford Junction

 Kingswinford Junction is a railway junction on the old Oxford-Worcester-Wolverhampton Line (OWW), which allows trains to diverge on to the Wombourne Branch Line.
-It is located north of Brettell Lane station, just before the line passes through Moor Lane Goods Yard.

-History

-Both the OWW line and the Wombourne Branch Line were constructed, or overseen, by the Great Western Railway.
-The OWW line was a significant route between Stourbridge Junction and Wolverhampton Low Level, while the Wombourne Branch was originally an important freight-only route bypassing the congested railway routes through the West Midlands conurbation.

-Modifications to Kingswinford Junction, north of the station, allowed passenger trains to traverse the Wombourne Branch Line for a short period between 1925 and 1932.
-The latter was host to passenger services for just seven years between 1925 and 1932, and the OWW closed pre-Beeching in 1962.
-The junction's use decreased sharply with the closure of the Wombourne Branch in 1965, although the line remained open as a link to the Pensnett Trading Estate until 1994.

-The site today

 The junction remains since it also allows access to Moor Lane Goods Yard.
 Trains rarely use this yard and it would appear the junction's use is minimal, if used at all, except for the occasional Network Rail maintenance train.

 A section of the line to Pensnett remains in situ, but out of railway use.

-Kingswinford Junction signal box

-The signal box that operated the junction was still used on a small scale until the late 1990s, when Moor Lane's usage heavily declined.
-It was burnt down by arsonists in 2003.
-A manually operated ground frame replaced the former relic of the West Midlands railways.

-Until the resignalling scheme in the 2010s, this had to be cleared from Stourbridge Junction Middle.
-It is now cleared by Stourbridge Junction panel in the West Midlands Signalling Centre.

 Moor Lane Goods Yard

 This was an important goods yard that lay a few hundred yards from Brettell Lane station and across the tracks at Kingswinford Junction.
 Local coal mining and steel mills lead to rapid industrialisation of the area and heavy usage of the station in the early 20th century, but numbers had declined badly by the 1960s.
 The former carriage sidings and truck sidings are now out of use; current freight turnover is low and relates to a few nearby factories and warehouses.